1. Poopy Nano

 18. Log

-The log keeps track of all activities of the Poopy Nano 2, such as cleaning cycles, visits from your cat and any notifications or alerts.
-This gives you an overview of the litter box's use and performance over time.
+The logbook keeps track of all Poopy Nano activities, such as cleaning cycles, visits by your cat, and any notifications or warnings.
+This gives you an overview of the litter box's usage and performance over time.

 19. Settings

 This is the first settings menu.
-Here you can adjust the operation of the Poopy Nano 2, such as the cleaning settings and other modes that the litter box offers.
+Here you can adjust the Poopy Nano s settings, such as the cleaning settings and other modes offered by the litter box.

 20. Cleaning

-Settings related to the cleaning function of the Poopy Nano 2.
-Adjust here when to clean the tray.
+Settings related to the cleaning function of the Poopy Nano .
+Adjust here when the bin needs cleaning.

 21. Start Delay